lgactna/water-pouring-puzzle-solver/README.md

 # water-pouring-puzzle-solver
-A solver for water pouring riddles.
+A program for solving two-container water pouring puzzles.

 I got angry enough at one of these that this one-day project was the result.

 This solver uses exhaustive search (with partial memoization) - it's inefficient but it works.

 ## Usage

+See [solver_standalone.py](src/main/python/solver_standalone.py) for the base, non-ui version of the solver.

 1. eee
 2. f